BlankTuber/EasterEggHunt2025/README.md

 The Craftsman arrived in a second province filled with new challenges.
 Before him appeared a wall of scrambled letters floating in the air, each group containing the components of a word related to building and crafting.

 "A builder must sometimes reassemble what is scattered," the blueprints challenged.
-"Unscramble these letters to form words essential to your craft."
+"Unscramble these letters to form words."

 The Craftsman began rearranging the jumbled letters, recognizing the building terms, materials, and tools that would form when properly ordered.